Carr1005/lighthouse-batch-parallel/README.md

 ```

 #### `workersNum [optional]`
-Decide how many workers would work in parallel, if this argument is not given, the default number is 4, in this case if the amount of targets is less than 4, the number would be the amount of the tasks.
+Decide how many workers would work in parallel, if this argument is not given, the default number is 1, please be aware of the [warning](#lighthouse-batch-parallel).

 ---